railsgirls/guides.railsgirls.com/_pages/contributing.md

 ## Then...

-1. Commit this new guide to your git repo.
+1. Commit this new guide to your Git repo.
 2. After you commit, push that to your fork.
 3. You can now open a pull request explaining your guide.
 That's it!